Difference Between Method Overloading and Method Overriding

 Method OverloadingMethod Overriding

-Method with same name but different number of argumentsMethod with same name and same number of arguments
+A method with the same name but different number or type of arguments.A method with the same name and the same number and type of arguments.

-Takes place in methods within a classMethods reside in different classes
+Takes place within a single classMethods reside in parent and child classes

 Can be done within a classAt least 2 classes are required

-Binding of overloaded methods is done at compile-time; hence it is part of compile-time polymorphismBinding of overridden methods is done at run-time; hence it is part of run-time polymorphism
+The binding of overloaded methods is done at compile-time; hence it is part of compile-time polymorphism.The binding of overridden methods is done at run-time; hence it is part of run-time polymorphism.

 Relates with PolymorphismRelates with Inheritance